 To protect yourself, it is important to understand what type of activities are acceptable on the internet and some basic rules to guide your use.
 Read the 9 themes of Digital Citizenship, the 10 Rules of Netiquette, and 10 Online Safety Tips.
 After you understand these items, create a Digital Bill of Rights to answer the question: "What does it take to be a Digital Citizen?"

-Netiquette: rules about the proper and polite way to communicate with other people when you are using the Internet
+Netiquette: Netiquette is the rules about the proper and polite way to communicate with other people when you are using the Internet.

-Cyberspace: the online world of computer networks and the Internet
+Cyberspace: Cyberspace is the online world of computer networks and the Internet.

 Part 1: Nine Themes of Digital Citizenship

 1. Read the 9 Themes of Digital Citizenship

 - Digital Access: full electronic participation in society.

 - Digital Commerce: electronic buying and selling of goods

 - Digital Literacy: process of teaching and learning about technology and the use of technology.

 - Digital Etiquette: electronic standards of conduct or procedure

 - Digital Law: electronic responsibility for actions and deeds